spaiq/Meta-Back-End-Developer-Course/Back-End-Developer-Capstone/README.md

+# Back-End Developer Capstone

+This directory contains my capstone project for the Meta Backend Developer course.

+Please note that this project is not open for contributions.
+It is here to showcase my solutions to the practical exercises from the course.

+# Information for the reviewer
 /auth/users/                #Use this path to register /restaurant/api-token-auth/ #Use this path to get your auth token /restaurant/bookings/tables #Use this path to test